OLC-Bioinformatics/source_and_resistance_categorizer/README.md

 	Vibrio parahaemolyticus	: 2021-05-05
 	Vibrio vulnificus	: 2021-04-22

-**The focus of this project was food and food products, so additional curation may be required/needed for other isolation sources (eg. environment, farm, animal, and wastewater sources).*
+**The focus of this project was food and food products, so additional curation will be needed for other isolation sources (eg. environment, farm, animal, slaughterhouse/processing, and wastewater sources).*